royaals/unicode-grid-game/README.md

 # Unicode Grid Game

-a multiplayer web application that lets a player select and update a block with a Unicode character in a 10x10 grid.
-Once a player submits a character in the block, they should not be able to update any block again.
+A multiplayer web application that lets a player select and update a block with a Unicode character in a 10x10 grid.
+Once a player submits a character in the block, they will not able to update any block again.
 At any given time, a player will be able to see how many players are currently online.
-The grid must be updated in real-time for other players connected.
+The grid is updated in real-time for other players connected.

 ### Features

 - **Timed Restriction:** After the player submits, they get a 1-minute restriction to update.
 After the timed restriction passes, they can update again.
-- **Historical Updates:** Include the ability to go back in time to see all the updates made to the grid.
+- **Historical Updates:** Included the ability to go back in time to see all the updates made to the grid.

 ## Hosted Link